Carl-Heinrich von Stülpnagel: War crimes

 Substantial archival evidence indicates that during his tenure as commander of the 17th Army and military governor of France, Stülpnagel was involved in war crimes.
-According to Richard J. Evans, he ordered that future reprisals for French Resistance activities were to take form in mass arrests and deportations of Jews.
+According to Richard J. Evans, he ordered that future reprisals for French Resistance activities would be mass arrests and deportations of Jews.
 Following an attack on German soldiers, Stülpnagel ordered the arrest of 743 Jews, mostly French and had them interned at a German-run camp at Compiègne; another 369 Jewish prisoners were deported to Auschwitz in March 1942.
-In the Soviet Union, Stülpnagel signed many orders authorizing reprisals against civilians for partisan attacks and closely collaborated with the Einsatzgruppen in their mass murder of Jews.
-He admonished his soldiers not for the murder of the civilian population but for the chaotic way in which it was undertaken, particularly the premature taking of hostages and random measures.
-He ordered his troops to focus on Jews and Communist civilians, remarking that Communists were Jews that needed capture anyway; in order to improve relations with Ukrainians, even in cases of Ukrainian sabotage, local Jews were targeted for reprisal.
+In the Soviet Union, Stülpnagel signed many orders authorizing reprisals against civilians for partisan attacks and closely collaborated with the Einsatzgruppen in their mass executions of Jews.
+He admonished his soldiers not for the massacre of the civilian population, but for chaotic means in which it was undertaken, particularly early premature taking hostages and random measures.
+He ordered his troops to focus on Jews and Communist civilians, remarking that Communists were Jews that needed capture anyways.